 Delicious breakfast with local produce, very friendly Manager and staff.
 Falkland is a very beautiful place.
 The food at The Covenanter was very good too.

-the property is very clean and the owner of the Hayloft tea room leaves cakes or scones each day
+very convenient for Falkland and the surrounding area. the property is very clean and the owner of the Hayloft tea room leaves cakes or scones each day

 We really enjoyed our stay here.
 The room was great, and we also had dinner in the hotel which was great too - the chips in particular were incredible.